Mary Beth Hastings,

 As vice president at the Center for Health and Gender Equity (CHANGE), she designed, implemented, and evaluated programs for the U.S.-based sexual and reproductive health and rights advocacy organization.
 Her thought leadership led to rapid advancement of programmatic systems and more accurate and participatory budgeting processes.
 Building on field research from three countries, she developed a rights-based framework for delivery of comprehensive sexual and reproductive health services that guides the organization’s advocacy strategy.
 She also worked closely with advocacy and service delivery organizations in Latin America and Africa to pinpoint and pursue effective advocacy strategies.
 In Guatemala, she directed a networking effort that brought more than 200 young people from 30 organizations for an unprecedented summit on youth sexual and reproductive health and rights.
 In prior roles at Partners of the Americas and the League of Women Voters, Mary Beth worked with funding from USAID, State Department, and other donors to launch and direct initiatives on health, governance, citizen participation, women’s political and legal rights, and leadership.

 Mary Beth holds a Master's degree in International Affairs from Columbia University as well as a BA in International Affairs from GWU.
+She is currently on a leave of absence, serving as the gender advisor to FP2030, through April 2023.

 Specialist Areas of Work